 Reddit Book Project

-So, I decided to create a book that could help many other students beyond the ones who can find our amazing subreddit, but not a book full of my thoughts and words—one developed around the the ideas and words from members of our subreddit, and especially from those in the trenches–our students!
-The posts and comments by these teens on A2C not only impress me, they humble me, and I think that others should know what this special generation is thinking and feeling about college admissions.
-The variety of perspectives and experiences demonstrated as they apply to college can benefit all students, so that they can see that their concerns, frustrations, and hopes are not at all uncommon.
+So, I decided to create a book to help students beyond those who find our amazing subreddit.
+But, I didn’t want this to be a book filled with just my thoughts and words.
+I wanted to develop it around the the ideas and words from members of our subreddit, and especially from those in the trenches–our students!
+The posts and comments by these teens on A2C not only impress me, they humble me.
+And I think that others should know what this special generation is thinking and feeling about college admissions.
+Their variety of perspectives and experiences can benefit all students.
+And, readers can see that their own concerns, frustrations, and hopes are not at all uncommon.